Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-07-11-WEBCON-BPS-2024-Change-log.md

 # System
 ## Miscellaneous
+> The second important update is Migration to .NET 8.0., which leverages the latest standards and libraries, and is continuously checked for compliance with current security standards.
+This update has also brought significant performance benefits.
+For example, the time required to transition between process steps has been reduced by 25%.

 > How the system loads the current SQL server time to save the data in the database has been modified.
 This change does not impact the system's current  functions – it makes it possible to move databases between servers operating in different time zones.

 That caused me a few troubles in the past which had been hard to detect. :)